yiyansun/GeoAI/readme.md

 ## :love_letter: Disability Accommodations

 We welcome the opportunity to work with any students with disabilities in this class to ensure equal access to the course.
 If you have a letter from Disability Resources for Students (DRS) outlining your academic accommodations, please present the letter to me (or email us, to confirm, if the letter is electronic) as soon as possible so that we can discuss the accommodations you may need for this class.
 Any discussions between student and professor need to occur as early as possible in order for adequate arrangements to be made.
-If you do not yet have a letter from DRS, but would like to request academic accommodations due to a disability, please contact DRS [here (Links to an external site.)](https://depts.washington.edu/uwdrs/), or in-person at 011 Mary Gates Hall, or at 206-543-8924 (Voice & Relay), [mailto:uwdrs@uw.edu](mailto:uwdrs@uw.edu).
+If you do not yet have a letter from DRS, but would like to request academic accommodations due to a disability, please contact DRS [here)](https://depts.washington.edu/uwdrs/), or in-person at 011 Mary Gates Hall, or at 206-543-8924 (Voice & Relay), [uwdrs@uw.edu](mailto:uwdrs@uw.edu).

 ## :mosque:  Religious Accommodations